razshare/catpaw/docs/Server Views.md

 # View

-You can render twig files and serve them to the client using _view()_.
+You can render Latte files and serve them to the client using _view()_.

 ## Usage